vedantpalit/WellDunn/README.md

 This folder contains code and datasets related to the Multi Wellness Dimension.

-- `GamblersLoss_MultiWD.ipynb`: Jupyter Notebook for the GamblersLoss in Multi Wellness Dimension.
+- `GamblersLoss_MultiWD.ipynb`: Jupyter Notebook related to the GamblersLoss within the context of Multi-label Wellness Aspects.
-- `MultiWD_CSE.py`: Python script for implementing Sigmoid Cross Entropy in Multi Wellness Dimension.
+- `MultiWD_CSE.py`: Python script for the application of Sigmoid Cross Entropy in the context of Multi-label Wellness Aspects.
-- `MultiWD_CSE.ipynb`: Jupyter Notebook demonstrating Sigmoid Cross Entropy in Multi Wellness Dimension.
+- `MultiWD_CSE.ipynb`: Jupyter Notebook for interface friendly understanding of `MultiWD_CSE.py`
-- `gamblersloss_multiwd.py`: Python script for GamblersLoss in Multi Wellness Dimension.
+- `gamblersloss_multiwd.py`: Python script for GamblersLoss in Multi-label Wellness Dimension.
-- `MultiWD.csv`: Dataset associated with the Multi Wellness Dimension.
+- `MultiWD.csv`: Dataset associated with the Multi-label Wellness Dimension.

 ## Contributing